mmikail07/AI-Interview/README.md

 Ollama should be used since it should be offline and local, meaning it is good for prototyping and easy to use.

+To ensure there is no false injection of data into the model, I make sure to trust only the system message or the rule thats set, and anything else should be untrusted.